 Why this is the perfect recipe for you to try!

-One thing you must know, it is easy to make a delicious prime rib roast.
-Now, we are going to roast the ribeye in the oven.
+One thing you must know is that it is easy to make a delicious prime rib roast.
+Now, we are going to prepare the ribeye in the oven.
 This is not a pot roast.
-There is no need to cook this cut of beef in liquid, and you do not need to cook it in a slow cooker.
-Roasting is the ideal cooking method for a ribeye.
+There is no need to cook this cut of beef in liquid or place it in an oven bag, and you do not need to cook it in a slow cooker.
+Roasting is the best way to cook boneless beef ribeye roasts.

 Season for Best Flavor

-Since we are not marinating this roast, we are going to season the outside.
+Since we are not marinating this boneless ribeye roast roast, we will season the outside.
 It is best to season the crust of the roast liberally, and then brown the roast, and place it into the oven.

 I like to season my roast simply with salt and black pepper.
 Everyone has salt and pepper on hand, so chances are you have everything you need to prepare this roast.
-If desired, you could add a little crushed fresh rosemary, and I have even added crushed garlic before.
+If desired, you could add a little crushed fresh rosemary; I have even added crushed garlic.

 Here’s a list of what you need: